 **An envoi is "a brief stanza concluding certain forms of poetry".

 The New Year is just around the corner.
 Hope yours is wonderful!

 This article was posted on Friday, November 26th, 2010 at 12:52 pm and is filed under A New Year Idyl, Countries & Cultures, English, Eugene Field, Holidays Around the World, Languages, New Years, New Years Poems, Poems, Poetry, Poets, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply